akilagithub/CI-CD-PipelineJava/README.md

 ### We will develop and deploy a basic maven web application in Java using DevOps tools like Apache Maven as a build tool, GitHub for source code management, Selenium for testing, Jenkins for Continuous integration and Apache Tomcat for deployement and use jenkins plugin to monitor our pipeline.

-### All things will be done under one Jenkins Pipeline!
+### All things will be done under one Jenkins Pipeline! using jenkinsscript

 ![alt txt](https://github.com/sumyak/CI-CD-Pipeline/blob/master/SS/Screenshot%20(365).png?raw=true)